itayspay2/Python-Crossy_RPG_Game/README.md

 # Python-Crossy_RPG_Game
-A small crossy game project made in python using pygame lib.
+A small crossy game project made in python3 using pygame lib.
 You can use this code freely.